pzktit/jupidev/README.md

 5. When prompted, select "Reopen in Container"
 6. VS Code will initialize and start the container automatically.

-### Manual Docker Usage

-To build the image yourself:
+### Build the image locally

+Normally the image is build with GitHub action and is available as `ghcr.io/username/reponame`, i.e. `ghcr.io/pzktit/jupilab`.
+You can build it locally too

 1. Introduce required modifications to `Dockerfile`.
 2. Build the image